-The Council's role in evaluation expanded in 1986, when the supreme court adopted Administrative Rule 23, which requires the Chief Justice to review the performance of all retired judges and justices who have served pro tempore based, in part, on performance evaluations conducted by the Council.
+The Council's role in judicial performance evaluation expanded in 1986, when the supreme court adopted Administrative Rule 23, requiring the Chief Justice to review the performance of all retired judges and justices who have served pro tempore based, in part, on performance evaluations conducted by the Council.
 The rule contemplates that the Council will survey Bar members every two years, evaluate the judges' abilities to serve pro tem, and provide the evaluations to the Chief Justice.
-At the beginning of 2017, the Council plans to survey attorneys about the performance of fifteen pro tem judges.
+At the beginning of 2019, the Council plans to survey attorneys about the performance of 24 retired judges who have indicated their desire to be appointed for future pro tem service.